 Getting new carpet can be a fun and exciting way to change up the look and feel of your home.
 It’s just figuring out where to start your carpet research that can be a bit of a daunting task.
-It is important that the carpet you select fit all of your needs for the space and will last for years, particularly if the carpet is going in a high-traffic area of your home like a hallway or family room.
+It is important that the carpet you select fits all of your needs for the space and will last for years, particularly if the carpet is going in a high-traffic area of your home, like a hallway or family room.

 As you start your research for great high-traffic carpet options, we recommend comparing different carpet types to ensure you find the best fit for your home and budget.
 Before we dive into common carpet types, let’s first explore what to look for in carpet fibers for quality so you can make a more informed carpet selection decision.